vglazer/vglazer.github.io/_posts/2025-09-16-state-of-training-on-metal.md

 - Using the nightly pytorch build, I am no longer getting CPU fallback warnings due to missing kernels when training nanoGPT on Metal.
 - However &mdash; on my Macbook, at least &mdash; training on Metal is significantly slower with `torch.compile` than without (though still faster than training on the CPU).
 I find this surprising.
+- For the time being, it seems that if you want first-class Metal support for training, including jit compilation, MLX and tinygrad are your best options.

 ## Background